 \subsubsection{Broadcast under Bandwidth Constraints}

 We evaluate policy dissemination latency under different broadcast strategies as the rollout fleet scales.
-We measure the learner-visible broadcast time $T_{\text{bcast}}$ as the elapsed time from snapshot publication until a target fraction $q$ of active workers have fully installed the snapshot and can start generating rollouts under the new version (\cref{sec:arch:p2p}), and we use $q=1/\gamma=1/1.1=0.9$ here.
+We measure the learner-visible broadcast time $T_{\text{bcast}}$ as the elapsed time from snapshot publication until a target fraction $q$ of active workers have fully installed the snapshot and can start generating rollouts under the new version (\Cref{sec:arch:p2p}).
+We use $q = 1/\gamma = 1/1.1 \approx 0.9$.

-We compare three dissemination settings while sweeping the number of active rollout workers $N$: (i) Star-Unlimited, an idealized push-to-all broadcast with no learner uplink cap, serving as a lower bound on $T_{\text{bcast}}$; (ii) \textsc{Star-Limited}, push-to-all broadcast under realistic wide-area caps, with the learner uplink budget $B_0$ swept over $\{300, 600, 700, 800\}$ Mbps and a per-worker bandwidth cap $B_w=100$ Mbps; and (iii) \textsc{Tree-Pipelined}, ECHO-2's design, which constructs $N_{\text{ch}} \approx \lfloor B_0 / B_w \rfloor$ parallel forwarding chains and uses chunked store-and-forward dissemination so that each worker relays data to its single downstream child upon receipt (\Cref{sec:arch:p2p}).
+We compare three dissemination settings while sweeping the number of active rollout workers $N$: (i) \textsc{Star-Unlimited}, an idealized push-to-all broadcast with no learner uplink cap, serving as a lower bound on $T_{\text{bcast}}$; (ii) \textsc{Star-Limited}, push-to-all broadcast under realistic wide-area caps, with the learner uplink budget $B_0$ swept over $\{300, 600, 700, 800\}$ Mbps and a per-worker downlink cap $B_w = 100$ Mbps; and (iii) \textsc{Tree-Pipelined}, ECHO-2's design, which constructs $N_{\text{ch}} \approx \lfloor B_0 / B_w \rfloor$ parallel forwarding chains and uses chunked store-and-forward dissemination so that each worker relays data to its single downstream child upon receipt (\Cref{sec:arch:p2p}).

-\cref{fig:exp:broadcast} shows that Star-Limited suffers from rapidly increasing broadcast time as $N$ grows: with a fixed learner uplink budget $B_0$, the per-worker delivery rate degrades to $B_0 / N$ once $N \cdot B_w > B_0$, making the learner the dominant bottleneck.
-In contrast, Tree-Pipeline keeps $T_{\text{bcast}}$ within a small constant factor of \textsc{Star-Unlimited} across the entire range, even under the same bandwidth caps.
+\Cref{fig:exp:broadcast} shows that \textsc{Star-Limited} suffers from rapidly growing $T_{\text{bcast}}$ as $N$ increases: with a fixed learner uplink budget $B_0$, the per-worker delivery rate degrades to $B_0 / N$ once $N \cdot B_w > B_0$, making the learner the dominant bottleneck.
+In contrast, \textsc{Tree-Pipelined} keeps $T_{\text{bcast}}$ within a small constant factor of \textsc{Star-Unlimited} across the entire range, even under the same bandwidth caps.
 This is because each chain operates at line rate $B_w$ independently after pipeline warm-up, and the aggregate fleet bandwidth scales with $N$ rather than being capped by $B_0$.